HMS Guardian 1789 – an epic battle for survival

 British settlement of Australia commenced in 1788 when the “First Fleet”, consisting of two naval escorts, six convict transports and three stores ships, arrived from Britain at Port Jackson – Sydney Harbour.
 This was a vast and ambitious project, all the more impressive in that the ships had to voyage half the way around the world yet arrived safely within two days of each other after a passage lasting some 250 days.
 There is almost a “science-fiction” air about the project, aimed as it was at establishing a large-scale settlement from the start, albeit one relying on convict labour for its development.
 The First Fleet landed 1373 people, of whom 754 were convicts (including some 189 women and 22 children, some born at sea).
 Officials and marines, the latter to preserve order and discipline, amounted to 259 and the remainder were seamen, many of whom were to leave again with the ships.

-Further support for the infant colony was provided the following year, 1789, with the dispatch of HMS Guardian, a frigate converted to carry stores ans apparently reclassed as a “fifth-rate”.
-Stores consisted of seeds, plants, agricultural implements and livestock.
-She had a crew of 123, under the command of who proved to be the very capable Lieutenant Edward Riou (1762-1801), as well as a further 25 convicts.
+Further support for the infant colony was provided the following year, 1789, with the despatch of HMS Guardian, a frigate converted to carry stores.
+These consisted of seeds, plants, agricultural implements and livestock.
+She had a crew of 123, under the command of who proved to be the very capable Lieutenant Edward Riou, as well as a further 25 convicts.
 Her voyage from Britain to Cape Town, where she put in briefly, was uneventful, but twelve days after departure from there, on December 23rd, about 1400 miles south east of the Cape, a large iceberg was sighted.